19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Alter Self.md

 You alter your physical form, gaining one physical feature of an [Ancestry](../../../../Player%20Characters/Ancenstries/Ancestry.md) or animal.
 You cannot grow additional limbs, wings, or other appendages.

-Alternatively, you can make yourself look just like a humanoid creature ([Ancestry](../../../../Player%20Characters/Ancenstries/Ancestry.md)) you have seen.
+Alternatively, you can make yourself look just like a humanoid creature (any [Ancestry](../../../../Player%20Characters/Ancenstries/Ancestry.md)) you have seen.

 *Upcast: Lasts for an additional hour per spell level.*